 Original recipes by Shirley Braden

 Shirley’s Notes: This smoothie recipe was inspired by a recipe from the Mother Nature News Network.
 That recipe used pumpkin, evaporated milk, and yogurt only.
 This smoothie recipe is more allergen-free and also packs more of a nutritional punch while still offering a luscious pumpkin pie-flavored treat.
 Note that I used fresh pumpkin puree, which is lighter in color than canned pumpkin.
 Fresh pumpkin puree also has a higher moisture content than canned pumpkin, so if using canned pumpkin, you may need to add additional water to get your smoothie to the right drinking consistency.
 (FYI—I baked my sugar pumpkins whole this time, following the method that clever Kelly of The Spunky Coconut uses.
 Baking via that method yields the very beautiful pumpkins shown in the series badge.)
 Chia seed can be used instead of hemp seed.
 I used hemp because it is less noticeable in the mixture.
 If serving this smoothie to children, hemp seed might be preferable.
 If your ingredients for the smoothie aren’t already chilled and your banana is not sliced and frozen, just add several ice cubes when blending to achieve the same effect.
 However, Honey Cinnamon Whipped Cream does require chilling of coconut milk at least overnight, preferably longer, so plan ahead.
-Be sure to dip your glasses into date sugar and cinnamon to keep this smoothie refined sugar free.
-Demerera sugar, a less refined sugar, can also be used for those who are not super sensitive.
+Be sure to dip your glasses into date sugar (or coconut sugar) and cinnamon to keep this smoothie refined sugar free.

 Not just gf, but gfe!